 From an academic standpoint, this means tapping into a widely unexplored field of research, thereby positioning HEC Paris as a pioneering school in this area.
 From an operational point of view, the objective is to provide companies with the necessary theoretical and managerial knowledge for them to achieve a greater involvement in the fight against poverty.

 First of all, qualitative and quantitative studies aimed at achieving greater understanding of poverty and the mechanisms that generate it.
-The Chair is particularly involved in the analysis of “poverty penalties” in France, in other words the paradoxical situation whereby low-income consumers pay more for a large number of products and services: the goal is to quantify this phenomenon, to identify the main causes and provide companies with solutions to break this vicious circle.
+The Chair has been particularly involved in the analysis of “poverty penalties” in France, in other words the paradoxical situation whereby low-income consumers pay more for a large number of products and services: the goal is to quantify this phenomenon, to identify the main causes and provide companies with solutions to break this vicious circle.
 The Chair is also actively involved in the study of consumer behavior of low-income households: what budgetary choices, what strategies when faced with stigmatization?
-Following an in-depth analysis qualitative, a quantitative study (of 1000 households) is about to be launched.
+Following an in-depth analysis qualitative, a quantitative study (of 1000 households) has been launched.
+The first results will be published in 2014.

-Studying the benefits companies might reap by getting involved in fighting poverty, in terms of value creation, innovation, and transformation of their practices.
+The second cluster: studying the benefits companies might reap by getting involved in fighting poverty, in terms of value creation, innovation, and transformation of their practices.
 As an example, the « BOP for Top » project analyses win-win partnerships between companies in the luxury sector and companies with rare, valuable know-how from developing countries.
-Another example: the Chair is working with a multinational company involved in a large number of social business projects, to assess the business impact of these projects for the company.
+Another example: the Chair is working with two multinational companies involved in a large number of social business projects, to assess the business impact of these projects for the companies.

 * "Challenges in Marketing socially useful goods for the Poor" California Management Review, Summer 2010, 52 (4), 29-47, Bernard Garrette and Aneel Karnani (2010)